cookie-os-official/linux-file-rename-tool/README.md

 Change permissions to Read And Write

-Change Allow executing as application to true
+Change Allow executing as an application to true

 Open the terminal to the directory that the renametool file is in